ktravula – a travelogue!

 Due to this policy, development in the region became forever stymied with Wusasa rather than Zaria producing the many firsts in indigenous breakthroughs in Northern Nigeria.
 The first Northern Nigerian to qualify as a medical doctor (Dr. R.A.B Dikko), the first Nigerian pharmacist (Mallam S.M.Audu), pediatrician (Professor I.S.
 Audu), BSc in Economics (Amb John M. Garba), among very many impressive others were born, lived in, or educated in Wusasa.
 Even General Yakubu Gowon (the first Northern Nigerian Head of State) was raised in the city, and the tour guide showed us his father’s house right behind the Wusasa church.

 The church (St. Bartholomew’s) was built with local materials and by local architects.
-It has been attacked twice by Islamic extremists during the Northern Nigerian riots, and was even set on fire during those times.
+It has been attacked a number of times by Islamic extremists during the Northern Nigerian riots, and was even set on fire during those times.
 The mud materials of the building however withstood the assault, and even got stronger.
-Oh, one more thing: Prince Charles of Britain visited the church a few years ago and has been instrumental to its rennovation.
+Prince Charles of Britain, who had visited the church a few years ago, has reportedly been instrumental to its renovation.
 Now the church has a rug over all the concrete seats, and dozens of fans on its walls.
 But it retains much of its outward appearance as the oldest church building in Northern Nigeria, and an important one as well to the history and development of the region.
+Read more about it here.

 Special thanks to Zainab Shelley who took me there, and a pastor of the church who gave us a detailed and guided tour on arrival.